leecannon/zig-x86_64/README.md

 It is mainly a zig reimplementation of the rust crate [x86_64](https://github.com/rust-osdev/x86_64).

 It includes a few additonal types in the `x86_64.additional` namespace:
- - `KernelSpinLock` - A kernel spinlock that takes care of interrupts (im not 100% comfortable with the design)
  - `SerialPort` - Serial port type, mainly for debug output
  - `SimplePic` - Reimplementation of [pic8259_simple](https://docs.rs/pic8259_simple)